Qualifications & Eligibility

 - Financial Obligations: Financial support (institutional or personal) is required to cover travel costs to attend conferences and meetings.
 If institutional support is unavailable, email the Association Office about the availability of funding through the NODA Excellence Fund.

-- Time Commitment: Program committee members require a commitment through the end of the Spring Learning Conference.
+- Time Commitment: Conference committee members require a commitment through the end of the Spring Learning Conference.
 During the course of the appointment, program committee members should anticipate an average of 5-10 hours of Association-related calls and project work per month, in addition to attending in-person and virtual meetings.
 Time commitments ramp up significantly the months prior to the conference.

 Benefits